-The discovery of omitted previous postsecondary attendance will be cause for dismissal.
-The student will not be allowed to complete the term when such a discovery is made; neither will any credit earned at Northeastern be released.
+The discovery of omitted previous postsecondary attendance may be cause for dismissal.
 An administrative hold will be put on the student's record.
-Petitions to reenter will be reviewed by the Admissions Committee after a period of no less than one term has elapsed.
+Petitions to reenter will be reviewed by the Admissions Committee.

 Transcripts which are hand carried by students in sealed envelopes will be accepted by the Admissions Office as "unofficial" documents.
 If within three weeks after the beginning of the term of admission an "official" transcript is not received directly from the other institution further registration will not be permitted.